Hassassistant/OpenAssist/INFO.md

 Pinecone API Key and Environment ID
 -------------
 1. Create a free account on Pinecone and login.
 You can do so [HERE](https://app.pinecone.io/).
+2. Create your first project.
+(Free tier)
-2. Wait for **"Project Initializing"** to finish.
+4. Wait for **"Project Initializing"** to finish.
-3. Navigate to the Pinecone API Key page and take note of the API Key (Value) and Environment ID. <br>
+5. Navigate to the Pinecone API Key page and take note of the API Key (Value) and Environment ID. <br>

 ![enter image description here](https://github.com/Hassassistant/OpenAssist/blob/main/misc/pinecone.PNG?raw=true)